Prabhat7802/freshersbatch-january23/README.txt

-I have created a new directory insite a desktop namely assignment ..
+I have created a new directory inside a desktop namely assignment.